imjasonh/globetrotter/README.md

   - When targeting a Rover, roll 3+ on a D6 to hit, then roll 3+ to inflict damage.
   - Fortifications and Buildings are automatically hit, roll 3+ to inflict damage.
   - If shooting passes through an enemy's Fortification, you need a 4+ to hit enemy Rovers, Fortifications or Buildings.
 This also applies if the target Rover shares its space with their Fortification.
-  - Rovers and Buildings start with 5 hit points.
+  - Rovers start with 3 hit points, Buildings start with 5 hit points.
 Each time they're damaged they lose a hit point.
 When they reach zero hit points, they are destroyed.
   - Fortifications have 1 hit point, and are destroyed when they take any damage.
   - When shooting at a Rover sharing a space with a Fortification, you must declare whether you're shooting at the Rover or the Fortification.
 When targeting a Rover on a Fortification, missing the Rover does not hit the Fortification.
 - **Build** - if 3 or more spaces adjacent to an unoccupied pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can place a Building in that space.